How to Retrieve Disk Space, Antivirus, and Firewall Details Using Posture Anomaly Detection Queries

 • Available Space

+b.
 Fetching Antivirus Information

-1. Follow the same steps as above, but search for 'Antivirus Information'.
+1. Follow the same process as above.

-2. Drag and drop it into the Action Box.
+3. Drag and drop it into the Action Box.

+c.
 Fetching Firewall Status

-1. Follow the same steps as above, but search for 'Firewall'.
+1. Follow the same procedure as above.

-2. Drag and drop it into the Action Box.
+3. Drag and drop it into the Action Box.

 Conclusion